MajidUppal/CSCI_115_Stockbusters/README.md

 > **Requirement**: Set up a CI/CD pipeline that includes unit tests for each service, integration tests, auto-deploy on merge to main, 60%+ coverage, and documentation of untested functions.

+We have implemented a **Unified CI Pipeline** that automatically builds, tests, and validates all three main components of the Stock Busters application:

+- **RAG (Retrieval-Augmented Generation)**: Document processing, embedding, and retrieval
+- **Quantamental**: Quantitative analysis and stock prediction models
+- **API-service**: FastAPI-based service for chatbot and stock details

 ### ✅ Requirements Checklist

 | Requirement | Status | Evidence |